What process improvement strategies do you have in your kaizen toolbox?

 I learned tons during this time, and I was able to set up and experiment with different team infrastructures.
 I was also fortunate to serve as a national leader for the Association for Quality and Participation during much of this time.
 This involvement connected me even more closely with best practice team-based process improvement strategies.
 All organizations need effective work teams to drive process excellence, improve through innovative projects, and support highly engaged, collaborative strategic support.

-I will never forget sitting at the table at an Association for Quality and Participation leadership meeting back in 2000 or so.
-The discussion centered around a rumor that consultants from within the Six Sigma Big Three – Allied Signal, Motorola, and General Electric – were going to take their proven certifications public.
-We were trying to decide if we should jump on the bandwagon or not.
-We didn’t, but that did not stop the Six Sigma wave at the start of the 21st century in the process improvement world.
+I will never forget sitting at the table at an Association for Quality and Participation leadership meeting 20 years ago.
+The discussion centered around a rumor that private six sigma certifications were about to go public.
+Consultants from within the Six Sigma Big Three – Allied Signal, Motorola, and General Electric – were going to share their proven certification formulas.
+We had to decide if we should jump on the bandwagon.
+We didn’t, but that did not stop the 21st century Six Sigma wave in the process improvement world.

-Before then, six sigma was a measure of quality to me.
+Before then, six sigma was a measure of quality.
 I knew about the concept from my studies of Bob Galvin’s work at Motorola.
 Six sigma became more than a measure a variation after that.
 It became ‘3.4 defects per million opportunities.’
-The six sigma process improvement strategy worked at the Big Three because it included a very supportive infrastructure – something quality circles did not have in the 1980s and 1990s.
-Their approach also required teams to use a structured approach to project selection.
-This is not what six sigma-based improvement has evolved into, but that is where the roots of today’s programs lie.
+The six sigma process improvement strategy worked at the Big Three because it included a very supportive infrastructure.
+This was something few quality circles had previously.
+Plus, their approach required teams to use a structured project selection approach.
+This is not how most practice six sigma today.
+However, that is where the roots of today’s programs lie.

 I was a lean thinker before I learned about the Toyota Production System.
-Learning about the work of Toyoda, Shingo, Ishikawa, and Ohno however only further stoked the process improvement fire that my industrial engineering degree had started inside of me.
-Industrial engineering, sound ergonomics, and human engineering are all a part of the lean process improvement strategy set.
-There are other great tools in the tool box as well.
+However, my studies of the work of Toyoda, Shingo, Ishikawa, and Ohno only further stoked the process improvement fire ignited by my industrial engineering degree.
+Industrial engineering, sound ergonomics, and human engineering are all a part of the lean six sigma process improvement strategy set.
+Plus, there are other great tools in the tool box.

 More Process Improvement Strategies